-More than ever before, employees are working remotely as work-from-home culture becomes the norm due to global conditions.
+More than ever before, employees are working remotely and handling stress as work-from-home culture becomes the norm due to global conditions.
 Though things will eventually shift back to in-person work, remote work has gained a firm and likely permanent foothold moving forward.

 Managing a remote team has a number of stark differences from managing in-person work, and one of the hardest things to address among your employees is stress.
 Anxiety and stress cause health issues for employees while compacting business problems.